choria-io/website/docs/content/reference/security/index.md

 It requires you to have a working Puppet setup with a Master acting as a CA, it only supports Puppet 4 AIO.
 Every MCollective node must already be a Puppet node.

-{{% notice tip %}}
-After installing MCollective Choria this plugin is already completely deployed.
-This page is for reference only.
-{{% /notice %}}

 ## Client / User Setup